bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 #### 1.3.2 Integration Tests

 Testing will simulate input using stubs for external interfaces so as to avoid test dependency or inadvertently testing the external library.
-As hardware is beyond the scope of this software project, and requiring working hardware will increase cost of testing, all hardware interfaces will be simulated as well and and data provided from hardware will be simulated.
+As hardware is beyond the scope of this software project, and requiring working hardware will increase cost of testing, all hardware interfaces will be simulated as well and data provided from hardware will be simulated.

 #### 1.3.3 System Tests